 - To maximize volume and provide you with the greatest benefits, a fat transfer can be enhanced by adding dermal tissue to the fat.
 This is called a “dermal fat graft,” and is now available at her Connecticut plastic surgery practice.

-In addition, if your skin has lost elasticity and suffered sun damage, Ellen may recommend a cosmetic treatment plan that combines injectable fillers with other skin care procedures, such as a chemical peel, spa services or a face lift.
+In addition, if your skin has lost elasticity and suffered sun damage, Ellen may recommend a cosmetic treatment plan that combines injectable fillers with other skin care procedures, such as a chemical peel, thread lift a platelet-rich plasma procedure or a face lift.

 Is it possible for my lips to get over-stretched or thinned out by using too much filler?